MetaTrader 4 vs MetaTrader 5

 The Future of Both Platforms

-MetaQuotes announced in 2020 that it would stop providing new MT4 licenses to brokers.
-Existing MT4 licenses remain active and the platform continues to be supported, but new broker deployments use MT5.
-This means the long-term trajectory is toward MT5 becoming the dominant platform as MT4 gradually phases out from new broker offerings.
+In 2020, MetaQuotes discontinued the sale of new MetaTrader 4 server licenses while continuing to support existing MT4 installations.
+Existing MT4 licenses remain active and the application continues to be supported, but new broker deployments use MT5.
+In practice the long-term trajectory is toward MT5 becoming the dominant platform as MT4 gradually phases out from new broker offerings.

 MT5 development continues actively.
 MetaQuotes has added features including improved mobile applications, cloud-based strategy testing, and tighter integration with external data services.
-AI-assisted pattern recognition and real-time sentiment overlays are areas where platform development is heading, with early versions of these tools already appearing in some broker integrations.
+MetaQuotes continues to enhance MT5 with platform improvements, cloud capabilities, and performance updates.
+Future features should be considered subject to official announcements.

 Summary